 City’s radiography courses are accredited by the College of Radiographers.
 Eligible graduates can apply for registration when they complete their course and practice within the UK.
 Radiography is a lifelong career and offers many specialist routes and room for career progression within both public and private practice.

 The starting salary for qualified radiographers working within the NHS in central London is between £26,067 and £28,314

 Optometry is an exciting and growing discipline within the healthcare sector.
 Optometrists work with the general public, from young children to the elderly, to diagnose and treat visual impairment.

 As an optometrist you will see a number of patients a day, with no day being the same as the last.
 You may be treating a child who needs glasses for the first time, or an adult who wants to try wearing lenses, then an elderly patient with declining vision or someone who requires further treatment at an eye hospital.
-Every patient will be different and optometrists require excellent communication and listening skills to manage each case.
+Every patient will be different and optometrists require excellent communication and listening skills.

 Optometry is a growing sector and one which is continuously evolving with new technologies and methods of treatments.
 Optometrists need to be engaged and keen to learn and develop their skills throughout their career.
 There are many opportunities for progression and to move within the sector from private clinics to hospitals, industry and education.

 City’s BSc Optometry degree is accredited by the General Optical Council, with graduates eligible to register with the General Optical Council and practice as qualified optician once they have completed their pre-registration year.
 Salaries usually start between £22,000 - £35,000 and can rise to around £80,000 for senior optometry managers and consultants.